Intake

 A Bishop will often be the initial recipient of a complaint or information about misconduct.
 If so, and the Bishop determines that the allegations describe any conduct that could constitute an Offense under Title IV, the Bishop is required promptly to forward the information to the Intake Officer.
 In selecting the Intake Officer(s), the Bishop will want to be sure the person(s) can effectively fulfill this critical and sensitive initial step in the Title IV process.

 Members of the Standing Committee have a very limited role in Title IV matters but do help assure that the diocese has taken steps to provide the canonically required structures and officials of the disciplinary system with sufficient training and resources to implement the canons.
-Only in cases involving allegations of abandonment by a clergyperson does the Standing Committee have a participatory role in Title IV proceedings.
-(Title IV.16) When the Standing Committee is acting as ecclesiastical authority in the absence of a bishop, it has some additional responsibility.
-In this event, the Standing Committee should consult with its Chancellor to determine the scope of its authority and responsibility.
+Only in cases involving allegations of abandonment by a clergyperson does the Standing Committee have a participatory role in Title IV proceedings. (

 These groups have no direct role or responsibility in a Title IV proceeding, unless a member is one of the sources of information or complaint to the Intake Officer.
 Diocesan committee and staff members could be asked to be a witness or provide documents or other materials to be disclosed in the proceedings.
 Generally, however, members should not try to get more information or provide information to anyone in the process.
 Their most important task is to refer people to the right person, and to do that in a spirit of pastoral care and confidentiality.

 Investigators may be engaged by the Intake Officer for a preliminary investigation, or by the Reference Panel for a more substantive investigation of more serious or complex allegations.
 This will usually include interviewing witnesses and may include forensic work with documents or other materials.
-The Investigator must be knowledgeable about Title IV and an experienced investigator.
-(Title IV.2) These sensitive matters require attention to confidentiality and discretion.
+The Investigator must be knowledgeable about Title IV and an experienced investigator. (

 A Conciliator will help the Intake Officer understand how the information about the matter has come to the attention of the Diocese, and the work undertaken by the Intake Officer in gathering preliminary information from the Complainant and possible other witnesses.
 The Conciliator will not be provided with the Intake Officer’s file.